U.S. Ski & Snowboard uses a background screening process in support of its commitment to athlete safety. This process is also required by the USOPC.

 Notwithstanding the above, any charge for a sex offense or involving harm to a minor that results in a disposition favorable to the applicant; including but not limited to pardons, dismissals after a deferred adjudication and restoration of rights will result in a Red Light finding.

-Applicants with a status of “Potential Disqualifiers” indicates that the report includes public record information that, if correct, may not meet membership criteria.
-Applicants with such status will receive a letter that provides two options; (1) challenge the accuracy of the reported information with NCSI, or (2) acknowledge the accuracy of the report and wait for review from the U.S. Ski & Snowboard Background Review Panel.
+Applicants with such status will receive a letter that provides two options; (1) challenge the accuracy of the reported information directly with NCSI, or (2) acknowledge the accuracy of the report and wait for review from the U.S. Ski & Snowboard Background Review Panel.

 Composition of the U.S. Ski & Snowboard Review Panel: